 The government of Germany has imposed these measures to reduce the spread of COVID-19:

-Omio customers traveling this route book their trains from Aachen Hbf to Amsterdam Centraal.
+Omio customers traveling this route depart most frequently from Aachen Hbf and arrive in Amsterdam Centraal.

 Here are some other resources that might have the information you need